Majed Osman

 After playing in the lower divisions of English and American football, Osman joined Safa in Lebanese Premier League in summer 2019.
 Following the cancellation of the 2019–20 season, Osman moved to Jordan at Al-Ramtha in February 2020, helping them to a third-place finish in his first season.
-He returned to Lebanon in summer 2021, signing for reigning champions Ansar, before moving to Dewa United in Indonesia.
+He returned to Lebanon in summer 2021, signing for reigning champions Ansar, before moving to Indonesia where he played for Dewa United and Persik Kediri.

-Born in England to an English mother, Osman also holds Lebanese citizenship on account of having a Lebanese father.
-He made his debut for the Lebanon national team in 2021.

 Early life

 Osman was born in Hammersmith, Greater London, England, to Lebanese father Sobhi and English mother Linda.
 He attended the International School of London, while playing for the Brentford FC Community Sports Trust (Brentford FC CST).
 Osman has a brother, and is a practicing Muslim.

 Youth and college career

 Osman began his youth career at the Brentford FC CST when he was about 12 years old, before moving to the United States in 2012, where he played college football for West Virginia Mountaineers.
 He scored three goals in 12 games in 2012, and five goals in 15 games the next season.
 Osman was part of the All-Mid-American Conference (MAC) First Team in 2013.

 In 2014 Osman moved to Xavier Musketeers, Xavier University's varsity sports team.
 However, due to an injury, he was ruled out of the 2014 season.
 He debuted in the 2015 season, scoring two goals in 18 games; in 2016 he scored two goals in 19 games.
 In summer 2017, Osman returned to England, joining Morecambe's under-23 team.